tbal999/darkroom/README.md

 # darkroom
 A simple text based dungeon crawler game

+Makes use of classes, data structures, functions, if, while, for, try, except etc etc

 The aim of the game is to get as many points as possible.
 Press w, s, a, d to move around.
 Every time you complete a dungeon, you gain 2 points.